 21. What is peak expiratory flow (PEF)?

-It is recognized means of monitoring patients with asthma.
+It is a method that is used to monitor patients with asthma.
 It can be read directly from the calibrated scale.

 22. What is a low range peak flow meter?